lynnlangit/learn-databricks-genai/README.md

 <kbd><img src="https://www.databricks.com/en-website-assets/static/8eccd00184d50da8ba9866225e0fa062/25630.png" width=400></kbd>

-High-level diagram of Generative AI (Large language model) application development from Databricks documentation (above).
+High-level diagram of Generative AI application development from Databricks documentation (above)
+- Use Large Language Models (LLMs) including DBRX (from Databricks)
+- Use open source LLMs, such as Mistral or Llama and others

 ## 📘 Foundations of GenAI in Databricks